 Whether you are the first to graduate in your family or the last, there are many steps you must follow to ensure a smooth senior year and a clear path to the graduation ceremony.
 The people and numbers below will you help navigate your way to the graduation ceremony.

 Assistant Principal Miranda Odom is the chair of the graduation ceremony.
 If you have questions about any of the information listed below, please email her at firstname.lastname@example.org

-The 2017 graduation ceremony will take place at the Ellie Caulkins Opera House on Wednesday, May 24th at 5:00 pm.
+The 2018 graduation ceremony will take place at the Ellie Caulkins Opera House on Tuesday, May 22nd at 5:00 pm.
 It should last approximately 90 minutes.
-The doors will open at 4:00 pm.
+The doors to the theatre lobby will open at 4:00 pm.
 The doors to the theatre will open at 4:30 pm.